art-in/microcosm/docs/gotchas/typescript.md

-1. **jsdoc**: Desctructured function params are not supported
+1. **jsdoc**: Destructured function params are not supported
     `TS8024: JSDoc '@param' tag has name 'opts', but there is no parameter with that name.`
     https://github.com/Microsoft/TypeScript/issues/11859

-    _Workaround_: desctuct params in the body of function instead of params header.
+    _Workaround_: destruct params in the body of function instead of params header.

 ---